evmcnb/quartz/content/Pearls/Turner's syndrome.md

 (less importantly)
 - webbed neck, widely-spaced nipples
 - Coarctation of the aorta (systolic murmur)
+- Bicuspid aortic valve

 Associated with aortic dilation and dissection - regular monitoring key

+Somatotropin, or recombinant human growth hormone can help with growth